The Museum is housed in the picturesque and historic setting of Upton Hall, headquarters of the British Horological Institute (BHI) since 1972.

-By 1620 Owen Oglethorpe lived in Upton Hall, but he died in the nearby village of Blidworth at a time when the plague hit Upton village.
+By 1620 Owen Oglethorpe lived in Upton Hall but he died in the nearby village of Blidworth at a time when the plague hit Upton village.
 Martin Oglethorpe, probably related to Owen, is mentioned as Squire in about 1645, at the time of the Civil War.
-Later ownership of the land changed hands – by 1795 it was owned by Robert Smith, the later Lord Carrington.
+Later, ownership of the land changed hands and by 1795 it was owned by Robert Smith, later Lord Carrington.
 A small part of Oglethorpe’s Hall, which dates back to the time of Elizabeth I, still remains in the present structure.

 The Present Hall

 The main structure of Upton Hall as you see it today was erected by Thomas Wright in 1828.
-He was a member of a well-known Nottingham banking family and had been High Sheriff of Nottingham in 1811.
-Thomas employed the renowned London based architect William Donthorne, later a founder member of the Royal Institute of British Architects, to design the Hall in a then fashionable neo-classical style, with a symmetrical south-facing elevation, an imposing Greek-style portico of fluted Ionic columns in the recessed central bays, and a large dome over the Main Hall.
-The new Hall was the focal point of the village of Upton.
+Thomas was a member of a well-known Nottingham banking family and had been High Sheriff of Nottingham in 1811.
+Thomas employed the renowned London based architect William Donthorne, later a founder member of the Royal Institute of British Architects, to design the Hall in a then fashionable Neo-Classical style.
+This style is noticeable in the symmetrical south-facing elevation, an imposing Greek-style portico of fluted Ionic columns in the recessed central bays and a large dome over the main hall.
+The new hall was the focal point of the village of Upton.

 Who lived here?

 According to the 1841 Census there were 10 servants living in the house with Thomas Wright and his wife Frances, while other servants resided in the village.
 Thomas died in 1845 at the age of 72, leaving the Hall to his son, the Reverend Joseph Banks Wright.
-There is no record of Joseph living in the Hall in the 1851 Census, instead it is inhabited by magistrate Henry Hawkes and his family.
-Kelly’s Directory of Nottinghamshire of 1855 lists Joseph Banks Wright as the owner, however this source may not be accurate.
+There is no record of Joseph living in the Hall in the 1851 Census.
+Kelly’s Directory of Nottinghamshire (1855) lists Joseph Banks Wright as the owner, however this source may not be accurate.

 It was well advertised: